Early Development Instrument (EDI) Project

 - Communication skills and general knowledge

-EDI results can be used to plan for early childhood investments as well as targeted school interventions.
-The data can be used to identify needs and strengths to promote more targeted interventions, equitable distribution and alignment of resources, policy recommendations, and to foster better coordination across systems that serve young children and families.
+The data can be used to enhance data literacy as a tool for civic engagement, create awareness for early childhood development, and assess the impact of collective efforts on children over time.
+It can also be used to identify needs and strengths to promote more programs and services, equitable distribution and alignment of resources, policy recommendations, and to foster better coordination across systems that serve young children and families.
+Data can also be used to support future funding proposals.
 Other important contextual indicators or factors that may influence health and well-being—such as poverty, single parent households, and crime data—are layered on top of the EDI data to better inform the analysis.

 The EDI distinguishes itself from other kindergarten readiness assessments in two ways:

-- Results are reported through maps and tables at a neighborhood level rather than by each child—no data is ever used to evaluate individual children, teachers or schools.
+- Results are reported in aggregate through maps and tables at a neighborhood level rather than by each child—no data is ever used to evaluate individual children, teachers or schools.

 - Active participation from community and school stakeholders is the centerpiece of the EDI pilot project in both analyzing results and appropriately planning for their use.

-Through generous funding from the Robert R. McCormick Foundation, Erikson is partnering with select Illinois communities to implement the EDI through a three phase pilot.
-Erikson supports community partners in the form of coaching, technical assistance, and resources to implement the EDI, analyze the results, and develop action plans to improve the development of young children, including school readiness.
+Through generous funding from the Robert R. McCormick Foundation, Erikson partners with Illinois communities as they engage in the EDI project.
+Erikson supports community partners in the form of coaching, technical assistance, and providing resources to implement the EDI, data literacy as the community analyzes the results, and developing action plans to improve the trajectories of young children.

-In fall 2016 Erikson launched the EDI pilot project by selecting two community partners for phase one of the pilot: Success by 6 Coalition in Kankakee County and Greater East St. Louis Early Learning Partnership & AOK Network.
-In spring 2017 two additional community partners were selected for phase two: Austin Coming Together and Collaboration for Early Childhood in Oak Park.
-While over 50 communities across the United States have implemented the EDI, this was the first time the tool has been used in Illinois.
+In the fall of 2016, Erikson launched the EDI pilot project by selecting two community partners for year one of the pilot: Success by 6 Coalition in Kankakee County and Greater East St. Louis Early Learning Partnership.
+In the spring of 2017, Collaboration for Early Childhood in the Village of Oak Park was selected as the year two community.
+In year three, the city of Rockford’s Ready to Learn and the Early Childhood Alliance in the central neighborhoods in the Villages of Skokie and Morton Grove engaged in the EDI process.
+While over 55 communities across the United States have implemented the EDI, this was the first time the tool has been used in Illinois.
+Currently, this groundbreaking project is available to communities throughout Illinois.

 How can my community get involved?